-This post was originally published by CRSI on March 23rd, 2021 and is archived.
-Learn more here.
+This post was originally published by CRSI -Community Refugee Sponsorship Initiative - on March 23rd, 2021 and is archived.
+Learn more about our history.

 Like many others, the Community Refugee Sponsorship Initiative (CRSI) is looking forward to happier times in the year ahead, and there is cause for cautious optimism.
 We have the full attention of federal policy makers, who are listening to our recommendations as they review Australia’s current refugee settlement policies and we have also wasted no time in putting the concept of refugee sponsorship into practice in Australia through a pilot program that we launched in 2020.
 In the midst of the pandemic, through the ‘Group Mentorship Program’ we led a collaborative effort that recruited, trained and matched groups of inspiring Australian volunteers across the country with newly arrived refugee families.
 These refugee families are now receiving a wide range of additional practical local support and social connection from the mentor groups to help them find their feet in their new homes, helping us to prove that community sponsorship of refugees can work well in Australia.